-For many, it has been a joy but for others, it has become a battle of wills.
+It has been a joy for many, but for others, it has become a battle of wills.
 Some have fully thrown themselves into home life with messy houses, zoom parties, late nights and Blue Peter style works of art, while others have fought hard to retain a sense of routine and normality.
-No one is to say which is right, after all, we have all gone through something extraordinary and come out a little bleary-eyed.
+No one is to say which is right; after all, we have all gone through something extraordinary and come out a little bleary-eyed.

-There are a lot of things still to be decided about the world around us and the so-called new normal changes almost daily but one thing that has stood firm is that there is support out there for those who need it.
-You do not need to hit rock bottom before reaching out and asking for a helping-socially distanced-hand.
+There are many things still to be decided about the world around us and the so-called new normal changes almost daily, but one thing that has stood firm is that there is support out there for those who need it.
+You do not need to hit rock bottom before reaching out and asking for a helping-socially distanced hand.
 Below Anna tells of her experience after reaching out to us at the end of last year.

 I wasn’t expecting to become a single parent to 6 children, but that is what happened.
-In this new world, I found a lot of difficult challenges ahead of myself especially with my and low self-esteem.
+In this new world, I found many difficult challenges ahead of me, especially with my low self-esteem.
 This is where my experience with The Devon Clinic began.

 It was during a home visit with my health visitor.
 Sarah showed me a website and on it was this package designed for people just like me.
-It provided talking and physical therapies and I got to choose what I wanted-not something you hear everyday running around after children.
+It provides talking and physical therapies, and I got to choose what I wanted-not something you hear every day running around after children.
 Together we completed three short online quizzes-that was it, I’d applied!
-I knew someone was going to contact me but I still worried I’d done it wrong.
+I knew someone was going to contact me, but I still worried I’d done it wrong.
 Would they reject me?

 It didn’t take long for The Devon Clinic to contact me and say that I was eligible for the package.
-They explained everything to me and I felt reassured and informed about what was going to happen.
-I was even told in great detail how to find them and reassured that if I got lost on the way I could phone them for support.
+They explained everything to me, and I felt reassured and informed about what was going to happen.
+I was even told in great detail how to find them and reassured that I could phone them for support if I got lost on the way.

 My First Single Parent Package Visit

 For my initial consultation, I met with Chris Fleet.
-He was really friendly and approachable which is very important for me especially as I suffer badly with anxiety in new situations.
-We talked about what I wanted to gain out my sessions-not something you often hear!
-To be honest, I was surprised all these doors were open just for me.
+He was really friendly and approachable, which is very important for me, especially as I suffer badly from anxiety in new situations.
+We talked about what I wanted to gain out of my sessions-not something you often hear!
+I was surprised all these doors were open just for me.